 If international travel isn’t in the cards for you (or if it’s a long-term aspiration), try visiting these small American towns named after your dream European destinations.
-Can you check all of these US cities off your travel bucket list?
+You’ll discover hidden gems of small-town America, and get to say you visited Amsterdam, Berlin, Paris, or all of the destinations on this list!

 1. Amsterdam, Pennsylvania